chiranthk1704/Change-Detection-for-Satallite-Images/README.md

 ---
 ##  References

-These models are grounded in the following foundational works:

 - **Peng et al. (2019)** – *End-to-End Change Detection for High-Resolution Satellite Images Using Improved UNet++*, Remote Sensing, 11(11): 1382.
   [[Paper Link](https://www.mdpi.com/2072-4292/11/11/1382/notes?utm_source=chatgpt.com)]
 - **IEEE publications** for the other models include: